Dennis Dominator: United Kingdom

 The largest British customer of the Dennis Dominator was South Yorkshire PTE, with a total of 318 buses being delivered to the company.
 These included one trolleybus which was built in 1985 for test and evaluation.
 Many had Rolls-Royce Eagle engines and hub-reduction axles.
 Most of the SYPTE vehicles received Alexander RH bodywork, these being delivered from 1981 to 1987, though some were bodied by East Lancs and Northern Counties.

 The SYPTE Dominators were delivered in phases to replace Daimler Fleetlines, Leyland Atlanteans, Volvo Ailsa B55s, some of which dated to the early 1970s.
 The final batch of Dominators delivered to Sheffield included 20 vehicles fitted with coach seats and were allocated to regionwide express services with distinctive Fastline branding.
 The high standard of engineering led to the last Dominators in South Yorkshire remaining in service in Doncaster until July 2006.

 The Dominator also appealed to municipal operators such as Leicester City Transport who from 1977 to 1989 bought 123, mainly with East Lancs bodies although seven had Marshall bodies, all of which were withdrawn from public service by 2005.
-It was also sold in reasonable numbers to Central Scottish from 1981 with Alexander low-height RL-type bodywork.
+It was also sold in reasonable numbers to Central Scottish and Western Scottish from 1981 with Alexander low-height RL-type bodywork.
 Other notable Dominator users included Greater Manchester Transport and its successor GM Buses, all of which had Northern Counties bodywork, Warrington Borough Transport with East Lancs bodies, Merseyside Transport with Willowbrook and Alexander RH bodies, and London Transport, who took three with Northern Counties bodywork for its Alternative Vehicle Evaluation (AVE) programme in the mid-1980s.

 Production of the Dominator was less consistent after bus deregulation in 1986 with production being sporadic during the 1992–96 period.
 Eight were built in 1992; three in 1993 for a cancelled Strathclyde Buses order that was later sold to Mayne Coaches; none in 1994 or 1995; and a final four built in 1996, delivered to London & Country with East Lancs bodywork alongside a batch of ten double-deck Dennis Arrows.

 London Pride Sightseeing were a considerable user for second-hand Dennis Dominators, operating 24 Dominators, all but four converted to open top buses.
 These were withdrawn in 2005.
 Some were transferred to The Original Tour during the transition in 2001.